sportai/sportai_site/_posts/2024-8-9-NFL-Fantasy-Football-Top-Busts-Overpays-Underperformers-Overvalued-Players.md

 The statistic accounts for **performance variance** and **goes beyond normal benchmarks**, using data points such as injuries, team achievement, opponent performance, and more.

-#### 2024 League-Winning Sleepers
+### 2024 League-Winning Sleepers

-Tired of Busts?
-Learn about 2024 League-Winning Sleepers [here](https://sportai.io/fantasy/football/draft/2024/08/02/NFL-Fantasy-Football-League-Winning-Breakouts-Sleepers.html).
+<span style="font-size:1.5em;">Tired of Busts?
+Learn about 2024 League-Winning Sleepers [here](https://sportai.io/fantasy/football/draft/2024/08/02/NFL-Fantasy-Football-League-Winning-Breakouts-Sleepers.html).</span>

-#### SportAI’s Drop the Mic
+### SportAI’s Drop the Mic
-<span style="font-size:2em;">**SportAI’s Drop the Mic**: “I didn’t start playing football a lot until high school.”-Patrick Mahomes</span>
+<span style="font-size:1.5em;">“I didn’t start playing football a lot until high school.”-Patrick Mahomes</span>

 *Drop the Mic is a segment that features a funny quote at the end of each blog post!*